kubeflow/website/content/docs/components/trtinferenceserver.md

 ## Setup

-Please refer to the [Google Kubernetes Engine Cluster for Kubeflow](https://www.kubeflow.org/docs/started/getting-started-gke/) guide for set up instructions.
+Please refer to the guide to [deploying Kubeflow on GCP](/docs/gke/deploy/).

 ## NVIDIA TensorRT Inference Server Image